justiceo/Angularize-wp/README.md

 ### Switch out PostService for Backbone js client.
 - add backwards support for front-end editor - editor
 - remove editor module

+- separate postSettings from postSettingsToolbar
+- where toolbar is reponsible for registering buttons and launching modal
+- add string binding on book flight
+- add is_single, is_archive to angularize_server, let toolbars choose post types to display one